Where the Heart Is (2000 film): Plot

-Mary Elizabeth later dies, and when Forney does not appear at the funeral, Novalee finds him in a hotel and comforts him.
+Mary Elizabeth later dies.
+When Forney does not appear at the funeral, Novalee finds him in a hotel and comforts him.
 They act on the feelings they have long denied and spend the night together.
 Forney confesses his love, but Novalee confides in Lexie she has never considered herself good enough for Forney and is confused about her feelings for him.
 Believing his life would be a dead end with her, Novalee lies to Forney, claiming she does not love him, leaving Forney heartbroken.
-Novalee learns that Lexie is seeing Ernie, an exterminator who lacks the physical attributes that she prefers, but whom she fell in love with after learning he gave his ex-wife his restored 1967 Chevy Camaro in exchange for custody of his stepdaughter whom he adopted as his own.
+Novalee learns that Lexie is seeing Ernie, an exterminator who lacks the physical attributes that she prefers.
+Lexie fell in love with Ernie after learning he gave his ex-wife his restored 1967 Chevy Camaro in exchange for custody of his stepdaughter, whom he adopted as his own.
 The couple marry, and Lexie informs Novalee that she is pregnant.

-Severely depressed at his ruined career following the lawsuit, Willy Jack becomes a depressed alcoholic.
+Severely depressed at his ruined career following the lawsuit, Willy Jack becomes an alcoholic.
 He wanders off drunk one night and collapses on a railroad track, resulting in a passing train severing both his legs.
-On Americus's 5th birthday, Novalee reads an article about Willy Jack's accident, visits him in hospital, and realises he is a changed man, but warns him never to contact Americus.
-After driving Willy Jack home to Tennessee, she visits Forney at Bowdoin College where she confesses her love for him, and they return to Sequoyah where they marry in a ceremony held in the Walmart, surrounded by their close friends.
+On Americus's 5th birthday, Novalee reads an article about Willy Jack's accident, visits him in the hospital, and realizes he is a changed man, but warns him never to contact Americus.

+After driving Willy Jack home to Tennessee, Novalee visits Forney at Bowdoin College, where she confesses her love for him.
+They return to Sequoyah and marry in a ceremony at Walmart, surrounded by their close friends.